xxczaki/ing-autofill/README.md

 ![Screenshot showing how to grant the extension access to the page](/assets/firefox-help.png)

+*Note: temporary add-ons are removed when Firefox is restarted.*

 ## Automatic installation

 Currently not possible — the extension is not yet live in neither the Chrome Web Store, nor the Firefox Add-ons.